earlye/nephele/README.rst

 * Added ability to glob when listing stacks.
 E.g., `stacks *cass*` will list all stacks with "cass" as a substring.

-* Renamed from nephele to nephele (after the mythological cloud nymph), and got the tool to be installable via pip.
+* Renamed from aws-shell to nephele (after the mythological cloud nymph), and got the tool to be installable via pip.